Cloud-Innovation-Partners/cloudtdms/docs/data_sources.md

 `sources` represent the entities that are used to feed data into the process and destinations represent the entities that are used to store the resultant data.

+## Pre-Requisite

+Creating connections within `config_default.yaml` requires credentials to be `Base64` encoded.

+To encode `username` and `password` to `Base64` you can use already existing `base64` utility in linux environment.
+Use following commands to get your encrypted string.

+    echo YOUR_USERNAME | base64

+or

+    echo YOUR_PASSWORD | base64

 ## Supported Sources And Destinations

 ### Static Files